sea-bass/advent-of-code-2022/NOTES.md

 ## Day 16
 More hardcore algorithms questions.
 What a drag.
+I tried pruning the search space by doing a bunch of things, such as:

+* Not even attempting to open valves with 0 flow rate
+* Avoiding cyclic transitions where you just go back and forth between tunnels
+* Dealing with the fact that transitions don't matter when you have open
+* Having an optimistic flow rate that checks if you were to open all valves at this step, would it be enough to beat the max score so far?

-I tried pruning the search space by not even attempting to open valves with 0 flow rate, and also avoiding cyclic transitions where you just go back and forth between tunnels... but besides that I didn't really have the energy to figure out anything more clever.
+Besides that I didn't really have the energy to figure out anything more clever.

-Part 1 took a few minutes to run on the puzzle input, and Part 2 was... just hopeless.
+The solutions still took a very, very, very long time.
 I read on Reddit that one approach to reduce the search space is to eliminate all the zero flow valves and build a simplified graph of only transitions between "important" valves using the shortest path between them.
-I'm not going to spend hours on that, so...
-I'm done.
+I originally said I wasn't going to spend hours on that, but I definitely spent a longer time with the heuristics above and fixing bugs... so who's the real winner now?
+Not me.

 On a positive note, I grabbed the [`regex`](https://docs.rs/regex/latest/regex/) crate so I could be just a little bit smarter about parsing the file input, and that worked great!